Yavin IV, after the destruction of the Death Star

 What could he say to that?
 "I'm sorry."

 "So'm I. Sorry doesn't do shit, Solo."
 She lifted the bottle to take another drink and missed her mouth completely.
 His lip twitched.
-He'd begun to wonder if maybe she was a more experienced drinker than he'd first thought.
 One minute she sounded stone-cold sober, the next she was sloshing whiskey down her front.
 It took serious drinking talent to pull off both extremes like that.

 With a sigh, he reached over and caught hold of the bottle, his hands over top of hers.
 "You know something?
 I think you've had enough.
 Give it here, Princess."